MarkCodable/MarkCodable/README.md

 ## Demo App

-The package contains a target called `marktest` that showcases some demo code.
-Run the demo from the package folder via:
+This package contains a target called `marktest` that showcases some demo code.
+Run that demo from the package folder via:

 ```text
 swift run marktest
 ```

-To see a demo of a full SwiftUI app using a GitHub hosted Markdown file as backend, check out [this repo](https://github.com/icanzilb/MarkCodingDemoApp).
+To see a demo of a full SwiftUI app (~70 lines of Swift) using a GitHub-hosted Markdown file as backend, check out [this repo](https://github.com/icanzilb/MarkCodingDemoApp).

 <img src="https://raw.githubusercontent.com/icanzilb/MarkCodingDemoApp/main/etc/app-screen.png" width=320>